ATO Tax Debt Hardship Guides and Questions

 A: Applying for ato tax debt hardship with the ATO is quite an easy process.
 However, gaining an ATO hardship approval needs to fit within the ATO policies.
 Consequently, there are several ways to improve your chances of approval for Tax Debt Hardship:

 - Call the ATO to discuss hardship and that you are unable to meet your obligations.
 Indeed, the ATO will make decisions based on their ATO hardship guidelines.
-Keep in mind, you will need to show the financial difficulty, and any payment plan would need to cover your full tax debt fully.
+Keep in mind, you will need to fully cover your circumstances and show financial difficulty.
+Also, the ato would seek a payment plan to cover the full tax debt account when determining suitability.

 - Also, repossession of vehicle for business purpose.
 Imminent legal action pending for non-payment of debts.